 I have had the good fortune to work at one of Europe’s best companies for employee satisfaction: trivago.
-The hotel metasearch, known worldwide for its guerilla television marketing tactics and services for helping travelers find their ideal hotel at the best available rate, is a German-based company with an amazing workplace culture.
+The hotel metasearch, known worldwide for its guerilla television marketing tactics and services for helping travelers find their ideal hotel at the best available rate, is a German-based company with a fantastic workplace culture.
 The cultural highlight of the year for trivago employees is trivago on Tour.

 My first trivago on Tour was in 2016 when trivago chartered a fleet of jets to fly us to the Mediterranean island of Ibiza.
 Now in 2017, our destination turned out to be a Nordic cruise to Norway and Denmark.

 Everything about the trip, from our roommate assignment, group activities, and seat buddies on the train, are assigned at random.
 This random assignment ensures that we are exposed to people that we may otherwise never meet as the company rapidly grows.
 Fostering relationships between employees has enormous value in the longterm development of the company, even if it is not always an obvious pairing in the beginning.

 Kudos to you trivago for making this kind of social investment in your people.

 Want to join me next year for trivago on Tour?
 See trivago’s open career opportunities.

-We started out for this year’s trivago on Tour at 3:00 am from the Düsseldorf main train station.
-Our private train was a Deutsche Bahn classic which looked like it hadn’t seen service for awhile, but I was exhausted enough to put my head down and sleep for most of the 7-hour journey.
+We started this year’s trivago on Tour at 3:00 am from the Düsseldorf central train station.
+Our private train was a Deutsche Bahn classic, which looked like it hadn’t seen service for a while, but I was exhausted enough to put my head down and sleep for most of the 7-hour journey.
 There were two trains, each with about a dozen train cars.
-I was in a normal train car but later learned some people had the good fortune of sleeper cars.
+I was in a standard train car but later learned some people had the good fortune of sleeper cars.
 Maybe next year!

 We had food catered to our seats for the journey, and there was also a dining car, but I never made it down there.
 At the end of the ride, I learned that there had also been a party car, but I had no energy for that.
 As you will read later, I made up for this on the way home.